yotann/bcdb/docs/memodb/data-model.md

 efficiently supports all kinds of data including large binary data, uses a regular encoding, and is extensible through the [CBOR Tag Registry].

-##### DAG-CBOR and limitations on CBOR values
+##### Limitations on CBOR values

-By limiting Nodes to the values supported by [DAG-CBOR], we ensure that they can be processed correctly by IPLD tools such as the `ipfs` program.
-However, no practical use has been found for doing so, and this decision may be revisited in the future. (`ipfs` is fairly inefficient at handling huge numbers of small nodes, so it isn't very suitable for use with MemoDB.)

-[CBOR] supports an extremely general data model, and [DAG-CBOR] places many restrictions on it:
+CBOR supports an extremely general data model.
+For the sake of compatibility and simplicity, we restrict it to the values supported by [DAG-CBOR], plus certain kinds of data that have proven useful in MemoDB.
+The following values have been added to those supported by [DAG-CBOR]:

+- Floating point infinities and NaNs.

+The following values supported by CBOR have been excluded from MemoDB Nodes:

-- The undefined value is not supported.
-This is not expected to be a problem.
+- The undefined value.
-- Infinities and NaNs are not supported.
-This is not expected to be a problem.
+- Integers outside the signed 64-bit range.
+Most JSON implementations for C/C++ only support the unsigned and signed 64-bit ranges.
-- Tags are not supported, except for the CID tag.
+- Tags, except for the CID tag.
 Some tags, like timestamps, packed integer arrays, and bignums, could be useful in MemoDB.
 On the other hand, the more tags we support, the fewer CBOR implementations will be compatible with MemoDB Nodes.
 - Map keys may only be text strings.
 It would be nice to support byte strings and integers as well; for example, the outliner represents candidate groups using byte strings and uses them as keys.
 On the other hand, some highly